OpenThingsIO/RFToy/README.md

-This folder contains RFToy hardware design files and firmware code.
+This folder contains RFToy hardware design files, firmware code, and documents.

-RFToy 1.0/1.1 is based on ATmega328.
+RFToy 1.0/1.1 are based on ATmega328.
-RFToy 3.0 is based on ESP8266.
+RFToy 3.0/3.1 are based on ESP8266.